-MANUAL SAMPLE 3.
-Press an ARROW key.
+3. Press an ARROW key.
 Continue until Time/Day is shown on the display.
-ENTER 4.
-Press the ENTER key.

 TIME/DAY 02:00 PM SAT When setting the time, a single flashing digit indicates an input from a numeric key is required.
 Press a number key to enter a value.
 The next digits flash in succession.
 Enter each as required.
 The format is HH:MM.

-When the four digits are entered, press ENTER .
-Any wrong entries will require re- entry.
+When the four digits are entered, press ENTER.
+Any wrong entries will require reentry.
 There are two methods of correcting a mistake.
 The digit flashing "wraps around" and begins again, at which time the correct entry may be pressed.
 Alternately, the arrow keys can be used to reposition the flashing prompt over the error, which can then be replaced with the correct value.

-ENTER The flashing prompt advances to the AM/PM indicator.
+The flashing prompt advances to the AM/PM indicator.
 Press the ARROW key until the right indicator is shown.
-Press ENTER .
+Press ENTER.

 The flashing prompt advances to the day indicator.
 Press the ARROW key repeatedly until the correct day appears.
+Press ENTER.

+START DELAY (ENTERED)

-Press ENTER .
-START DELAY <entered></entered> The display will echo the last entry with <entered>.</entered> RESTART The controller has now been given a new value for START DELAY .
+The controller has now been given a new value for START DELAY.
 The new values reside in the NEW ENTRIES area of the controller memory.
-To make these changes active, press the RESTART key, then again press it to confirm your choice.
+To make these changes active, press the RESTART key; press it again to confirm your choice.
 The controller will then wait until the designated time before starting its sampling program.

-Summary of Sequence: SET, START DELAY, ARROW(S), ENTER, #, #, #, ENTER, ARROW(S), ENTER, ARROW(S), ENTER, RESTART, RESTART.
+SET, START DELAY, ARROW(S), ENTER, #, #, #, #, ENTER, ARROW(S), ENTER, ARROW(S), ENTER, RESTART, RESTART.

-5.3.3 START DELAY using Pulse Input
+7.6.4.3 START DELAY using Pulse Input

 START DELAY Pulse Input The following sequence of entries are made on the Touchpad to create a future starting time for the operation of the Sampler.
 The ACTIVE SETTINGS are not being altered.
-SET 1.
-Press the SET key.
-START 4 DELAY 2.
-Press the START DELAY key.

 3. Press an ARROW key.
 Continue until Pulse Input is shown on the display.
-ENTER 4.
-Press the ENTER key.

 PULSE INPUT 0000001 The display will show a new screen containing the option title PULSE INPUT on the top line and a 7 digit number with the leftmost digit flashing as an input prompt.
 To set the number of pulses required to be input before a sample program is started, use the ARROW keys to move the flashing prompt until it is over the digit requiring change.

-ENTER Press a number key (0-9) to replace any existing number and advance the flashing prompt to the next digit to change.
-Replace digits as required, then press ENTER .
-START DELAY <entered></entered> The display will echo the last entry with <entered>.
+Press a number key (0-9) to replace any existing number and advance the flashing prompt to the next digit to change.
+Replace digits as required, then press ENTER.

+START DELAY (ENTERED) The display will echo the last entry with <ENTERED>.

 Any wrong entries will require re-entry.
 If ENTER has not been pressed, reposition the prompt over the incorrect digit and replace it.
-After ENTER has been pressed, the entire entry must be redone from the beginning (press SET).</entered>
+After ENTER has been pressed, the entire entry must be redone from the beginning (press SET).

 The controller has now been given a new value for START DELAY.
 The new values reside in the NEW ENTRIES area of the controller memory.
-To make these changes active, press the RESTART key, then again press it to confirm your choice.
+To make these changes active, press the RESTART key; press it again to confirm your choice.
 The controller will then wait until the required pulses have been received before starting its sampling program.

-Summary of Sequence: SET, START DELAY, ARROW(S), ENTER, #######, ENTER, RESTART, RESTART.
+Summary of Sequence: SET, START DELAY, ARROW(S), ENTER, ######, ENTER, RESTART, RESTART.

-5.3.4 START DELAY using 4-20mA Input
+7.6.4.4 START DELAY using 4-20mA Input